Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/audit-apps.md

 `http://localhost:8080/alfresco/api/-default-/public/alfresco/versions/1/audit-applications/{id}/audit-entries/{auditEntryId}`

 The audit application that you want to delete the audit entry from is identified with the `id` parameter.
-The audit entry that you want to delete is idenfied with the `auditEntryId`.
+The audit entry that you want to delete is identified with the `auditEntryId`.

 To demonstrate deleting a single audit entry we will fetch a few audit entries for a file node and then delete one of them.